-Sheldon Keefe addressed the media after his team’s 3-1 loss in Game 7.
+Sheldon Keefe addressed the media after his team’s 3-1 loss to the Montreal Canadiens in Game 7.

 On how he puts the series loss into perspective: